-What We Served at Our Backyard Event
+What We Served at Our Cookout

 - Cheeseburger sliders – These junior-sized patties were assembled in advance using locally raised ground beef and were the perfect size for kids!

 - Honey whole-wheat buns – Great Harvest makes dinner rolls with their 5-ingredient 100% whole-wheat bread recipe that we love, and they happen to be the ideal size for sliders.

 - Potato chips – Deep-fried foods are not part of our “real food” diet so we love that Kettle Brand offers REAL baked potato chips made with only three ingredients.
 Their version is light-years ahead of the potato flour concoction that Lay’s tries to pull off as baked chips.

 - Popcorn – I’ve said it a thousand times…thank you popcorn for being whole-grain!
 And when you serve it in fun little bags (that I found at Party City) the kids don’t even notice the popcorn they’re chowing down on isn’t caked in the usual refined oils and salt.

 - Apple Juice – After checking four different stores I was not satisfied with the juice box options that were available.
 When serving my children apples, applesauce or apple juice I prefer for it to be organic since apples are on the dirty dozen list.
 The only organic juice boxes I could find had added sugar, which is totally not necessary!
 So I just put a jug of 1-ingredient unfiltered organic apple juice with some ice in a big glass beverage dispenser.
 As it turned out the kids loved writing their names on cups with “permanent markers” and filling it up themselves.
 The first thing my 4-year-old did the minute the party started was run over to the juice so she could write her name on a cup (pictured) and fill it up!